Mostar to Blagaj Day Trip: A $6 Itinerary

 A tour inside the Dervish House is not to be missed if you're visiting Blagaj and it will only take about 30 minutes to roam the colourful rooms.
 Entrance to the Dervish House is 4 marks (February 2017) and tickets can be purchased at a small booth outside the monastery.
 Once inside, you'll be asked to remove your shoes and women are given head scarves to wear (depending on what you're wearing, you may also be asked to cover up).
 We were given brochures with more information about the monastery and were able to read about each room as we toured the interior.

 Be sure to stop at the small balcony for great views of the emerald Buna river.
-During the summer months, you're able to take a short boat trip for a few marks and go right inside the small cave where the river flows from.
+Apparently, during the summer months, you're able to take a short boat trip for a few marks and go right inside the small cave where the river flows from.

 With a limited amount of time in Mostar, our priority on our second day was to visit Blagaj and the monastery so this day trip is ideal for those on a budget with a sense of adventure to go at it sans tour guide.
 We left Mostar at 11am and were back in the city around 3pm leaving plenty of time to get lost in the streets and admire the architecture.
 A great thing about Blagaj is that there is no cost to enter and explore the river and views of the monastery.
 Total transportation and admission for this DIY tour came out to 8.20 marks (Feb 2017 prices) which was great for our budget!

 BUS TICKETS FROM MOSTAR TO BLAGAJ: 2.10 marks each way (4.20 marks return)